grascii/grascii/docs/README.rst

 About the Project
 *****************

-Grascii is comprised of a language designed to represent Gregg Shorthand forms using the ASCII character set and of the tools revolving around the language to facillitate the study of Gregg Shorthand.
+Grascii is a language designed to represent Gregg Shorthand forms using the ASCII character set.
+It also encompasses the set of tools using the language to facillitate the study of Gregg Shorthand.

 Made With
 *********